-For our prioritization analysis, we settled for spatial resolution of 1 km2.
-This resolution is fine enough to be relevant for regional scale decision-making (REF) while still being computationally feasible at European scale.
+For our prioritization analysis, we settled for a spatial resolution of 1 km2.
+This resolution is fine enough to be relevant for regional scale decision-making while still being computationally feasible at European scale.
 To further harmonize all the ES datasets into the same geographical extent and coordinate reference system (ETRS89 / ETRS-LAEA, EPSG:3035), we developed pre-processing components as part of the study workflow implementation (see section 2.5) using the Python bindings to the Geospatial Data Abstraction Library (version 2.0.2, GDAL Development Team 2016)(version 2.0.2, GDAL Development Team, 2016).
 If a dataset contained negative values (only one datasets: climate regulation), the dataset was rescaled so that all values were positive.

 2.2.2 Biodiversity features (BD)